Sylforen/RSAEndec/README.md

-RSA Encoder/Decoder embedded inside a HTML file for ENGG15500
+RSAEndec is a novel implementation of RSA encryption and decryption embedded within a standalone HTML file.
+This tool was created for ENGG1500 to provide client-side cryptographic functionality for a mobile event scheduling application developed in Thunkable.